FusionAuth/fusionauth-site/site/_posts/2020-11-18-reconinfosec-fusionauth.md

 **Whitney:** We were previously relying solely on AWS Cognito.
 And that works fine, for the most part, until you need anything beyond the basic capabilities it provides.
 Then you start having to develop your own tools, or integrating with others.
 While we are more than willing to do the former, it's not where we'd prefer to spend our time and resources.
 Which is where FusionAuth came in.
 We also needed passwordless login--the magic link feature.
 Few platforms make it as easy as FusionAuth does.

-**Dan:** Could you ballpark how much time using FusionAuth has saved Recon Infosec?
+**Dan:** Could you ballpark how much time using FusionAuth has saved Recon InfoSec?

 **Whitney:** I'm not sure on actual hours (many), but it has saved us from having to build our own middleware on top of Cognito, or drop $$$ on something like Auth0 or Okta.